10 Annoying Things You Do During Sex

 Sometimes, that kind of sexual improvising works.
 But other times, it just leaves her feeling irritated.

-How many bedroom offenses are you guilty of committing?
-Read on to find out—and learn alternative moves that she’ll be begging for next time.
+How many bedroom offences are you guilty of committing?
+Read on to find out, and learn alternative moves that she’ll be begging for next time.

 Wrong.
 It’s actually a major mood-killer for women: “It’s just not visually attractive,” says Lieser.
 “You look like a toddler—and clearly, we don’t associate that with sexuality in any way.”

 Another not-so-innocent implication: Sporting socks during sex may suggest you’re so agenda-driven – get in, get off! – that you’re unwilling to even fully undress.

 If you like the idea of staying partially clothed, leave your pants around your ankles instead of stripping down to your socks, Lieser suggests.

 Every woman has a few places on her body – often her stomach or her thighs – she feels self-conscious about having touched.
 And consistently trying to bring that sensitive spot into sex play won’t ease her discomfort.

 “If you’re trying to put your hands on this body part, even if you say you’re admiring it, it’s a quick way to shut us down,” says DeAnna Lorraine, a dating and relationships coach in Los Angeles.